anand-ctrl/CLI_Based_Chat_Tool/README.md

 # CLI Based Chat Tool

 Building a command-line chat tool using Python.
 The tool will support multiple chat rooms and can be used to communicate with multiple users on a network.
-Also have admin features like kicking/ banning the client.
+Also it has admin features like kicking/ banning the client.